bcgov/FASSTX/README.md

 We are actively developing this analysis, check the [issues](https://github.com/bcgov/FASST/issues/) for things we would like to fix or work on.

+An Excel version of FASST (FASST-X) will be included upon completion.

 ### Getting Help or Reporting an Issue